-We strive to use fresh, organic, free-range, fair trade and local ingredients wherever possible, and to support neighbouring businesses with a similar ethos.
+We strive to use fresh, organic, free-range, fair trade and local ingredients wherever possible, and to support neighboring businesses with a similar ethos.
 We believe food that is in-season and has enjoyed an uncompromised journey to your plate simply tastes better.

 All our hot main dishes are prepared on the premises using fresh ingredients.
 Cakes and bakes are oven-fresh: kneaded into life and whisked together by our inspired team.
-Whilst the majority of our meals are vegetarian, the meat options that we do offer are procured from renowned butcher Malone’s.
-Our fish and eggs are also sourced from local merchants and bread comes from Manna House.
-See below for more information about our suppliers.
+We offer a great range of vegetarian and meat options.

 A key part of the café ethos is an ongoing initiative to train and employ young people in this working hospitality environment.
 Each trainee will join us for a six month period, during which time they’ll gain the knowledge and experience as well as the skills and confidence to step out into the industry… and beyond.
 Find out more about our Training Scheme.

 The café set up popular events such as Bruncheon! combining a yummy brunch menu with live music performed by local artists and the monthly Freeze Frame Film Club.
-We contribute to The Out of the Blue Drill Hall’s regular Arts Markets with our creative menus and we cater for meetings, parties, exhibition launches and for other occasions that take place at the Drill Hall. expo, wiff waff, makers marque
+We contribute to The Out of the Blue Drill Hall’s regular Arts Markets and Flea Markets with our creative menus and we cater for meetings, parties, exhibition launches and for other occasions that take place at the Drill Hall. expo, wiff waff, makers marque